Construction and analysis of surface phase diagrams to describe segregation and dissolution behavior of Al and Ca in Mg alloys: Results and discussion

-The right diagram (Fig.~\ref{fig:T_conc_Diag}\,B) shows a heat map depicting the Ca surface coverage at different temperatures and Ca concentrations in Mg bulk.
-An increase of the bulk concentration leads to an increase in surface coverage, while an increase in the temperature leads to a decrease in the surface coverage.
+The right diagram (Fig.~\ref{fig:T_conc_Diag}\,b) shows the segregation isotherms as a heat map depicting the Ca surface coverage at different temperatures and Ca concentrations in Mg bulk.
+An increase of the bulk concentration leads to an increase in surface coverage, while an increase in the temperature leads to a decrease in the surface coverage (as shown in Fig.~\ref{fig:T_conc_Diag}\,a and qualitatively explained by the McLean model~\cite{McLean1957}).
 As a consequence, the bulk Ca concentration required to achieve the Ca surface coverage of $\frac{1}{3}$\,ML keeps decreasing with decreasing temperature.
 Even at bulk Ca concentrations as low as $10^{-5}$\,at.\,\%, when going to sufficiently low temperatures ($\approx 300$\,K) this high surface coverage remains.
 Of course, at such low temperatures diffusion rates become exceedingly low, preventing the surface from reaching thermodynamic equilibrium/ segregation isotherms in realistic time intervals.